Javascript is not enabled.

 Texas

-Mask regulations: The new law also bars most government entities from mandating mask use to prevent the spread of COVID-19.
+Mask regulations: The 2023 law also bars most government entities from mandating mask use to prevent the spread of COVID-19.
 There are exceptions for health care, corrections and juvenile justice centers and residential facilities for people with intellectual or development disabilities.

 More information: Check the state health department’s COVID-19 page.